Access sound effects from The Odyssey Collection in RX Post Production Suite 4.

-Some files were shortened significantly, condensed for the 21st-century market, while others were split into multiple effects.
+Some files were shortened significantly, condensed for the twenty-first century market, while others were split into multiple effects.

 Below is a propeller plane effect pre- and post RX.
 The spectrogram view tells us a bit about what was done to this file.
 Not only was it shortened, but it also had a little bit of noise removed from the upper end of the right channel.
 Listen to the clips and see if you can notice a revived sense of clarity in the sound.